jaggernaut007/face-tracking/README.md

 ## Installation
-1) Download All the  files
+1) Download All the  files from the zip file
-2) (Optional) Add custom training data to images folder under the uses name for better accuracy
+2) (Optional) Add custom training data to images folder under the users name for better accuracy
 4) Install all imports
 3) Run faces_train.py
 4) Run faces.py for tracking faces.

 Let me know if I might have skipped some issues with the script/installation/bugs